ceramicnetwork/js-ceramic/docs-src/http-api.md

 ```

 ## Create a document from genesis record
-Create a new document, or load a document from it's genesis content (these are equivalent actions).
+Create a new document, or load a document from its genesis content.
 The genesis content may be signed (a DagJWS for the `tile` doctype), or unsigned in some cases.

 ### Request
 `POST /api/v0/documents`